siqi-zheng/academic/content/home/slider.md

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.
   #   Deactivate by commenting out parameters, prefixing lines with `#`.
-  cta_label = "see relevant certificates"
+  cta_label = "See relevant certificates"
   cta_url = "/python_certificate"
   cta_icon_pack = "fab"
   cta_icon = "python"